-Morden Upright Japanese Yew has dark green foliage which emerges chartreuse in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Morden Upright Japanese Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+It has dark green evergreen foliage which emerges chartreuse in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.

 Morden Upright Japanese Yew is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.

 Morden Upright Japanese Yew is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 Morden Upright Japanese Yew will grow to be about 4 feet tall at maturity, with a spread of 7 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.